Lgreim33/PythonParserAntlr/README.md

 # PythonParserAntlr

+REQUIREMENTS:
+1. Java
+2. Intellij Ultimate IDEA 2024 or newer with Antlr v4 plugin, or ANLTR 4 Enviorment configured

 This antlr4 grammar was written in a Java enviorment using the IntelliJ IDEA Ultimate IDE, with the appropriate Antlr4 plugin to generate the grammar recognizer and the parse tree.

 How it works: